 Expense ratios vary among the mutual funds that 401(k) participants hold.
-At year-end 2019, 94 percent of 401(k) plan equity mutual fund assets (including both active and index investment styles) were invested in equity mutual funds with expense ratios of less than 1.00 percent, with 62 percent invested in equity mutual funds with expense ratios of less than 0.50 percent (Figure 8).48
+At year-end 2020, 94 percent of 401(k) plan equity mutual fund assets (including both active and index investment styles) were invested in equity mutual funds with expense ratios of less than 1.00 percent, with 62 percent invested in equity mutual funds with expense ratios of less than 0.50 percent (Figure 8).48

 Hybrid mutual funds.
-At year-end 2019, 28 percent of 401(k) mutual fund assets were invested in hybrid mutual funds, which invest in a mix of equities and bonds and include both active and index investment styles (Figure 4).
-At year-end 2019, 401(k) hybrid mutual fund investors paid an asset-weighted average expense ratio of 0.46 percent, less than half the industrywide simple average (1.25 percent) and 26 percent less than the industrywide asset-weighted average of 0.62 percent (Figure 6).49 paid by 401(k) investors on bond mutual funds rose by 1 basis point in 2019 (Figure 6).
-As with investors in equity and hybrid mutual funds, 401(k) bond mutual fund investors have concentrated their assets in lowercost bond mutual funds.
-At year-end 2019, 401(k) bond mutual fund investors paid an asset-weighted average expense ratio of 0.35 percent, about one-third of the industrywide simple average (0.94 percent) and 26 percent less than the industrywide asset-weighted average of 0.47 percent.
-The average expense ratio paid by 401(k) investors in bond mutual funds also is lower than the industry average when disaggregated into investment grade and world bond mutual funds (Figure 7).50
+At year-end 2020, 28 percent of 401(k) mutual fund assets were invested in hybrid mutual funds, which invest in a mix of equities and bonds and include both active and index investment styles (Figure 4).
+In 2020, 401(k) hybrid mutual fund investors paid an asset-weighted average expense ratio of 0.44 percent, less than half the industrywide simple average (1.20 percent) and 25 percent less than the industrywide asset-weighted average of 0.59 percent (Figure 6).

+Bond mutual funds.
+At year-end 2020, 11 percent of 401(k) mutual fund assets were invested in bond mutual funds, including both active and index investment styles (Figure 4).
+The asset-weighted average expense ratio paid by 401(k) investors on bond mutual funds fell by 3 basis points in 2020 (Figure 6).
+As with investors in equity and hybrid mutual funds, 401(k) bond mutual fund investors have concentrated their assets in lower-cost bond mutual funds.
+In 2020, 401(k) bond mutual fund investors paid an asset-weighted average expense ratio of 0.32 percent, about one-third of the industrywide simple average (0.88 percent) and 24 percent less than the industrywide asset-weighted average of 0.42 percent.
+The average expense ratio paid by 401(k) investors in bond mutual funds is also lower than the industry average when disaggregated into investment grade and world bond mutual funds (Figure 7).